desimilkyway/desi-mws-edr-datamodel/docs/rv_output/index.rst

 rv_output
 =========

-:envvar:`rv_output` represents the top level of the DESI directory tree.
+:envvar:`rv_output` represents the top level of the directory tree of RVSpecfit outputs.
-Files described in this section are not associated with a more specific environment variable of their own.

 Contents: